rfitzus/AltPartNumDatalinkECM/README.md

 ## Creating Fields and Field Groups

-When we create the additional steps in the workflow we'll need to store the datalinks results in a fieldgroup.
-We'll create the field in ECM and call it **SUBPARTS**.
+Within the workflow we'll need to store the datalink's results in a fieldgroup.
+We'll create the field group in ECM and call it **SUBPART**.

+Add two fields to the fieldgroup called:
+- SUBPART_PartNum
+- SUBPART_AltPartNum

 ![](images/20-FieldsAndFieldGroup.png)